gate/gateapi-php/docs/Api/SpotApi.md

 Get market depth information

-Market depth buy orders are sorted by price from high to low, sell orders are sorted from low to high
+Market depth buy orders are sorted by price from high to low, sell orders are reversed

 ### Example